pikatoste/test.sh/README.md

 If you Because the error was triggered from `assert_true` -- which is an internal test.sh function -- the error message points to test.sh and not mytest.sh.
 This is a good reason to activate stack traces.
-Note that there's a second error, this one is triggered in managed mode when the script (not the test) fails.
+Note that there's a second error, this one is triggered in managed mode and FAIL_FAST false when the script (not the test) fails.
 This second error also benefits from the stack trace.

 In contrast, if you run `SUBSHELL=teardown ./mytest.sh` the stack trace is more compact: